Chemistry only

 ammonium sulfate will

 be covered in the coloured indicator.
-Charcoal is good at
+Now charcoal is good at

 removing smells, stains and odours.
 So simply add a few

-spatulas full of powdered charcoal and stir for a few minutes.
+spatulas full of powdered charcoal and stir for a few minutes to remove the methyl orange indicator from the solution.

-- step 5 - The charcoal needs to be removed from the solution now.
-This is easily done by
+- Step 5 - The charcoal needs to be removed from the solution now.
+This is easily done by simple

 filtration.